Andrea Schöpp: Career

 Schöpp made her international debut in 1980, at the age of 15.
 She skipped the German team to a bronze medal at the European championships that year.
 She also won silver medals at the Worlds in 1986 and 1987 and a bronze in 1989.
 She continues to curl, although she has had less success in the last decade.
 Her fourth-place finish at the 2006 Ford World Women's Curling Championship was her highest placement since 1996 at the Worlds.
 She won the in Swift Current, Saskatchewan, Canada with an extra-end victory over Scotland's Eve Muirhead.

 Schöpp won a gold medal at the 2008 European Mixed Curling Championship as a part of the team skipped by her brother Rainer.

 Personal life

-Schöpp studied statistics at the University of Munich and earned her diploma in 1991.
-She completed her doctorate in 1996, and has been employed by the University of Munich from 1991.
+Schöpp studied statistics at LMU Munich and obtained her diploma in 1991.
+She completed her doctorate in 1996, and has been employed at LMU Munich from 1991.

 Schöpp's brother, Rainer Schöpp, is also a curler.

 She was born hours before her longtime teammate, Monika Wagner, in the same hospital.